 New vital records law

-The new vital records law authorizes the Department of Health and local health jurisdictions to release specific vital records with no fee in specific circumstances.
+The vital records law authorizes the Department of Health and local health jurisdictions to release specific vital records with no fee in specific circumstances.
 These circumstances include:

-• A vital record for use in connection with a claim for compensation or pension pending before the Veteran's Administration;
+- A vital record for use in connection with a claim for compensation or pension pending before the Veteran's Administration;

-• The death of a sex offender, for use by a law enforcement agency in maintaining a registered sex offender database;
+- The death of a sex offender, for use by a law enforcement agency in maintaining a registered sex offender database;

 A vital record for use in connection with a claim for compensation or pension pending before the Veteran's Administration

 To qualify for a birth, death, marriage, or divorce certificate at no charge for a claim for compensation or pension pending before the Veteran's Administration, the individual or entity must submit official documentation from the Veteran's Administration with a complete application for the requested certificate.
 For birth and death certificates require identity documentation and proof of qualifying relationship.
-Only one certificate provided per request.

 A death certificate for use by a law enforcement agency in maintaining a registered sex offender database

 To qualify for a death certificate at no charge for use by a law enforcement agency in maintaining a registered sex offender database, the law enforcement agency must submit official documentation with a complete application for the requested death certificate.
 Death certificates require identity documentation and proof of eligibility.
-Only one certificate provided per request.

 A death certificate for use by a county clerk or court in Washington state for purposes of extinguishing the offender's legal financial obligation

 To qualify for a death certificate at no charge for use by a county clerk or court in Washington state for purposes of extinguishing the offender's legal financial obligation, the county clerk or agent of the court must submit official documentation with a complete application for the requested death certificate.
 Death certificates require identity documentation and proof of eligibility.
-Only one certificate provided per request.

 A birth certificate for homeless persons born and living in Washington state